InnerLoopLLC/EditorToolbarBP/README.md

 + ...a profitable use of my time.

 ## Updates
+*6/8/21* - Commands are now created more efficiently, and can be renamed.
+Renaming is done via `Windows/Editor.ini`.
+Instructions below.
+Added sanity checks to disable the button while in PIE or SIE.
+Added check to only call events on objects placed in the game world, ignoring objects open in a blueprint editor.
+Marked commands to be unregistered on module shutdown, which is good for hot-reloading.
+10 commands are now functional, though only 2 toolbar buttons exist for now.
+Action re-naming will be done in the editor eventually.
 *6/4/21* - Minor improvements.
 Cleaned up a bunch of stuff and prepared for additional actions (10 total).
 The events exist, and are shown by default when creating a new actor from the base class.
 Buttons haven't been added for them yet.
 That will happen after adding the dropdown menu.
-Currently calls events all every actor in the level.
+Currently calls events on all every actor in the level.
 Might add a warning if multiple actors exist in the world, as it could lead to duplicate or additional actions being triggered concurrently.
 Also considering adding buttons to auto-generate an actor sub-class, place it in the world, and open the blueprint editor.
 Would streamline installation and usage.<br><br>
 *6/2/21* - Initial commit.
 It works, but it isn't pretty.
 Right now it only supports two actions, which is barely useful.
 Next, I'll be combining the actions into a single dropdown menu and expanding the number of available actions.
 Also exploring functionality for renaming the actions.

 ## Requirements
-* **Supported Unreal Engine Versions** - 4.26 *(probably works in most engine versions, but has not been tested)*
+* **Supported Unreal Engine Versions** - `4.26` *(probably works in most engine versions, but has not been tested)*
-* **Platforms** - UE4-Editor Only
+* **Platforms** - `Win64` *(might work on other platforms?
+If you run Linux or Mac, let me know if it works.)*

 ## Installation
 1) Place the `EditorToolbarBP` folder in `Engine\Plugins\Marketplace` or your project's `Plugins` folder